April-den/road-surface-segmentation/README.md

     └───...
 ```
 We manually labeled different terrains in pictures.
 The number of these labeled pictures is 295.
 70% of them(206) are used for training and 30% of them(89) are used for validation.
 Pictures for validation are randomly chosen and listed in [valid.txt](https://github.com/April-den/road-surface-segmentation/blob/main/valid.txt).
-## Point Cloud Dataset
-# Terrain Type
+## Terrain Type
-We want to identify 8 types of terrain.
+We want to identify [8 types of terrain](https://github.com/April-den/road-surface-segmentation/blob/main/type.txt).
 Here is the list.
 The corresponding color codes are:
 |             | RGB         | Label |
 |-------------|-------------|-------|
 | background  | 5, 5, 5     |   0   |